Housing and homelessness in Moreton Bay

 Housing supply and homelessness are complex and multifaceted issues with all levels of government having a role to play.
 Council seeks to work collaboratively with the Federal and State Governments to improve support services and address underlying factors placing upward pressure on homelessness, such as lack of affordable housing.

-How is Council responds to the issue?
+How is Council responding to the issue?

 When cases of homelessness are identified, Council will seek the person’s details and their consent to pass on their information to the Moreton Bay Care Coordination team for assessment and referral to personal support and accommodation services.